gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 19. **Udemy** - Online learning course platform "collection from the free courses in our learning marketplace" https://www.udemy.com/courses/free/

-20. **Security+ Training** CompTIA Security+ (SY0-501) Complete Video Course is an engaging self-paced video training solution that provides learners with more than 19 hours of personal training from security expert Sari Greene.  https://pearsonadvance.com/courses/comptia-security-sy0-501/
+~~20. **Security+ Training** CompTIA Security+ (SY0-501) Complete Video Course is an engaging self-paced video training solution that provides learners with more than 19 hours of personal training from security expert Sari Greene.  https://pearsonadvance.com/courses/comptia-security-sy0-501/~~ #now $250 4/13/2020

 21. **Linux Fundamentals** Linux Fundamentals LiveLessons has more than 10 hours of comprehensive video training for you to have everything you need to build a strong understanding of working with Linux. https://pearsonadvance.com/courses/linux-fundamentals/